gja/blog/eight_simple_rules_for_maintainable_javascript.md

 -------------------
 CoffeeScript is a neat little language that compiles down to JS, and has support for almost all of these features baked right in.
 It namespaces things for you, and fixes the this/self problem, and provides a lot of the functionality that underscore would provide.

-As an additional, it's much less code to read.
+As an additional benefit, it's much less code to read.
 And it's baked right into rails.

 You can read more on [coffeescript.org](http://coffeescript.org/)